No more struggling to match the rice type to the function!

 ‘GABA’ Brown Setting

-The YSQ10/18 also has an additional setting for brown rice – ‘GABA brown’ setting.
+Bamboo has an additional setting for brown rice – ‘GABA brown’ setting.
 This pre-soaks the rice at a specific temperature to sprout or ‘activate’ the rice.
 It’s said to release GABA (gamma-aminobutyric acid).
 We have further information about GABA brown rice and it’s benefits on our Yum Factor page.
+The YSQ10/18 also has this feature but the cooking time in Bamboo is shorted due to the Umai Induction Heating method of cooking the rice.

 Black and red rice should also be cooked on the ‘brown’ setting as, like brown rice, there is more bran on the grain and so they need additional cooking time which the brown rice setting allows.